RobRR/bohemians-v-dundalk-prediction/README.md

 ### Odds & market probability analysis

-Based on the probabilities derived from the Dixon-Coles model, **Bohemians are the favourites to win**.
+Based on the probabilities derived from the Dixon-Coles model, Bohemians are the favourites to win.
 However, a comparison with the market reveals significant bookmaker overround.

 | Outcome | Fair Odds (Model) | Implied Prob.
 (Model) | Paddy Power Odds | Implied Prob.
 (Market) |
 | :--- | :---: | :---: | :---: | :---: |